MaluckowD/Lab-2-/README.md

-This is my Laboratornye rabot for second semestr
+This is where the second semester programming labs are located